nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 222
 00:12:43,863 --> 00:12:48,252
-[SPEAKER_01]: Like one of those, what's the guy from the TV show that has like the wall?
+[SPEAKER_01]: Like one of those, what's the guy from the TV show that has like the wall web?

 223
 00:12:48,232 --> 00:12:50,813